The ultimate RC Flying Glossary is here!

 - Priming - the action of introducing fuel in to an IC engine prior to starting it.
-Over-priming often causes fuel lock.
+Over-priming can cause fuel lock.

 - Prop - abbreviation for propeller.

-- Prop-hanging - a 3D maneuver whereby the plane is put into a vertical attitude but is held at the same altitude i.e. it doesn't climb or fall, very close to the ground.
+- Prop-hanging - a 3D maneuver whereby the plane is put in to a vertical attitude but is held at the same altitude i.e. it doesn't climb or descend, very close to the ground.
 RC pilots who prop-hang over the club patch often frustrate other rc pilots who actually want to fly their planes.

-- Radio failure - very occasionally this happens, but the uncontrollable actions of the aircraft are usually down to pilot error, not that they'd ever admit to it.
+- Radio failure - very occasionally this happens, but most uncontrollable actions of an rc aircraft are usually down to pilot error, not that they'd ever admit to it.

 - Radio interference - when two (or more) identical, or close, MHz frequencies are being used at the same time the radio signals will mix together, so your aircraft's receiver won't know which ones to respond to.
 Radio interference is also a good cover-up for pilot error.
 2.4GHz rc systems pretty much eliminate radio interference altogether.